apache/parquet-format/LogicalTypes.md

    elements are required.
 2. If the repeated field is a group with multiple fields, then its type is the element type and elements are required.
-3. If the repeated field is a group with one field and the repetition of that field is `repeated`, then its type is the element type and elements are required.
+3. If the repeated field is a group with one field with `repeated` repetition, then its type is the element type and elements are required.
 4. If the repeated field is a group with one field and is named either `array` or uses the `LIST`-annotated group's name with `_tuple` appended then the repeated type is the element type and elements are required.